Vatican conference features Fauci, Francis — and Aerosmith - WTMJ

 Associated Press

-Fauci, who is leading the U.S. pandemic response, told the online conference in recorded remarks Thursday that the pandemic had confirmed to him that faith and science are constantly evolving — and that scientists in particular must humbly admit they don’t have all the answers all the time.
+Dr. Anthony Fauci, the immunologist who leads the U.S. pandemic response, opened the meeting by saying the pandemic had confirmed to him that faith and science are constantly evolving — and that scientists in particular must humbly admit they don’t have all the answers all the time.

-One answer Fauci said he did have was that the key to overcoming current vaccine hesitancy is pairing the right medical message with the right messenger.
+One answer the director of the U.S. National Institute of Allergy and Infectious Diseases said he did have was that the key to overcoming current vaccine hesitancy is pairing the right medical message with the right messenger.

 “You have someone who’s a deeply religious person who will listen to their clergy.
 That’s different than me with a suit going into an area telling people to do something,” he said.

-Fauci is opening the multidisciplinary conference, which was originally scheduled to take place at the Vatican in May 2020 but was postponed a year and eventually put online due to the pandemic.
+The multidisciplinary conference was originally scheduled to take place at the Vatican in May 2020 but was postponed a year and eventually put online due to the pandemic.

-The virtual format, though, has allowed for an even greater variety of participants.
+The virtual format, however, has allowed for an even greater variety of participants.

-Moderna CEO Stephane Bancel is speaking about the mRNA technology behind Moderna’s coronavirus vaccine, while his counterpart at Pfizer, Albert Bourla, is heading up a discussion on preparedness for future global health crises.
+The fact that mRNA vaccines have now been approved for use by federal regulators will only spur more development in the new technology, Bancel said.

+“Today, we know that we can get an mRNA vaccine authorized by the regulator.
+And in business, (the difference) between believing and knowing is a huge difference in your willingness to take the risk,” he said.

-The conference, which features prominent U.S. journalists as moderators and academics in a variety of fields, also has a religious component.
+The conference, which featured prominent U.S. journalists as moderators and academics in a variety of fields, also had a religious component.
 Rabbis, cardinals, imams and representatives of Christian denominations are discussing the role of religion and spirituality in health.

 It’s the fifth time the Vatican’s culture ministry has teamed up with the Cura Foundation to mount a conference that aims to pair advances in science and technology with ideas about how to deliver them effectively, efficiently and at a lower cost.

 “People are very focused on the pandemic.
 It’s changed our lives in many, many ways.
-But there are also other areas of our health that are impacted,” said Dr. Robin Smith, founder and president of the Cura Foundation.
+But there are also other areas of our health that are impacted,” said Dr. Robin Smith, the Cura Foundation’s founder and president.

-The aim of the conference, she said, is to put aside political, religious and ideological differences and focus on improving health care around the globe.
+The goal of the conference, she said, is to put aside political, religious and ideological differences and focus on improving health care around the globe.

 “We really want to sort of check all that at the door and say, ‘How can you make a difference?
 How can we help?'”